neondatabase/website/content/docs/introduction/how-billing-works.md

 ### Step 3: Estimate your usage

-Estimate your monthly usage in the following areas:
+Estimate your monthly usage in the following areas to see if any "extra usage" is required beyond what's included in your plan.

-- Storage (GiB): How much storage you expect to use.
-- Compute (Hours): How many compute hours you expect to need.
+- **Storage (GiB)**: How much storage do you expect to use?
+Remember that storage includes both data and history.
+You will need to account for the storage required beyond the size of the data stored in your databases.
+For more information, see [Storage](/docs/introduction/usage-metrics#storage).
+- **Compute (Hours)**: How many compute hours will you require?
+A compute hour is 1 active hour on a compute with 1 vCPU.
+Noen supports compute sizes ranging from .25 vCPU to 8 vCPU.
+See [Compute](/docs/introduction/usage-metrics#compute) for a compute hour formula you can use to estimate your compute hour usage.
-- Projects: The number of projects you will be running.
+- **Projects**: How many projects you will be running?
+Neon recommends a project per application or client.

 ### Step 4: Calculate extra usage fees (if applicable)

-Based on your plan, calculate any extra fees for exceeding your plan's allowances.
+Each [plan](/docs/introduction/plans) comes with a base allowance of **Storage**, **Compute**, and **Projects**.
+Based on the plan your usage estimates, calculate any extra fees for exceeding your plan's allowances.

 #### For the Launch plan:

+The Launch plan supports extra compute usage.
+If you need extra storage or projects, you'll need to move up to the Scale plan.

-- Extra Compute: If you exceed 300 compute hours, extra compute is billed at $0.04/hour.
+- **Extra Compute**: If you exceed 300 compute hours, extra compute is billed at $0.04/hour.

 #### For the Scale plan:

+The Scale plan supports extra **Storage**, **Compute**, and **Projects**.

-- Extra Storage: If you exceed 50 GiB, extra storage is billed in increments of 10 GiB at $15 per increment.
+- **Extra Storage**: If you exceed 50 GiB, extra storage is billed in increments of 10 GiB at $15 per increment.
-- Extra Compute: If you exceed 750 compute hours, extra compute is billed at $0.04/hour.
+- **Extra Compute**: If you exceed 750 compute hours, extra compute is billed at $0.04/hour.
-- Extra Projects: If you exceed 50 projects, extra projects are billed in units of 10 projects at $50 per unit.
+- **Extra Projects**: If you exceed 50 projects, extra projects are billed in units of 10 projects at $50 per unit.

-##### Step 5: Total monthly estimate
+### Step 5: Total monthly estimate

 Add up the base monthly fee and any applicable extra usage fees to estimate your total monthly bill.